dotnet/wcf/release-notes/UWPSupportedFeatures-v6.1.md

 WCF Features in UWP 6.1
 ======================================================
 *UWP 6.1 features are based on .NET Core 2.0.
 This is part of [WCF release notes](https://github.com/dotnet/wcf/releases/tag/v2.0.0) for .NET Core 2.0.
-Please check out release notes for what's new since 1.1.0.*
+Please see the release notes for what's new since 1.1.0.*

 Supported features
 ------------